itamarc/action-itemplate-ghpages/README.md

           key: 'master'
           # The destination branch
           branches: 'gh-pages'
-          # The files that will be copied with the relative path
+          # The files that will be copied with the relative path, separated by spaces
           files: 'README.md'
 ```